ranenbg/Arduino-FFB-wheel/README.md

 ![plot](./brWheel_my/wirings/XY_shifter_wiring_diagram.png)

 ## Firmware option description
-Due to 32k flash memory limitation in Arduino Leonardo (ATmega32U4), each HEX file is compiled with a certain firmware option.
-A one letter abreviation for each option is placed in the firmware version string and one needs to consider carefully which one to chose.
-In the release, I've compiled for you a few most often used firmware option combinations.
+Due to the 32k flash memory limitation in Arduino Leonardo (ATmega32U4), each HEX file is compiled with a certain firmware option.
+A one-letter abbreviation for each option is placed in the firmware version string and one needs to consider carefully which one to choose.
+In the release, I've compiled for you a few of the most often-used firmware option combinations.

-Firmware version string consists out of 3 digits and some letters (example: fw-v210ahz).
-The first two digits (XX) are reserved for major firmware version, while the 3rd digit (0,1,2,3) stands for:
+The firmware version string consists of 3 digits and some letters (example: fw-v240ahz).
+The first two digits (XX) are reserved for major firmware versions, while the 3rd digit (0,1,2,3) stands for:
-- fw-vXX0 basic version (1 optical encoder, 4 analog axis, 8 buttons, 2ch PWM output)
+- fw-vXX0 basic version (1 optical encoder, 4 analog axes, 8 buttons, 2ch PWM output)
 - fw-vXX1 adds support for shift register
 - fw-vXX2 adds support for shift register+HX711
 - fw-vXX3 adds support for shift register+HX711+MCP4725 analog DAC's